Views

 You'll still be able to track student progress and results from your teacher account.

-This Grade 2 seeds worksheet helps students identify the physical characteristics of seeds and understand their role in the plant life cycle.
-Students engage with multiple modalities, including true/false inquiry, visual identification, and creative drawing, to solidify their understanding of how plants grow and produce fruit.
+This Grade 2 science worksheet helps students identify the physical characteristics of seeds and understand their vital role in the plant life cycle.
+By engaging with multiple modalities—including true/false inquiry, visual identification, and creative drawing—students solidify their understanding of how plants grow and produce fruit.

 At a Glance